springbokdev/punk-beer-service/README.md

 - The BeerSpecification for filtering beers is not fully implemented.
 Missing criteria are:
   - yeast
   - ids
 - Search beers is based on one of the simple properties.
-An improvement of search can be based on one or more propeties.
+An improvement of search can be based on one or more properties.

 ## FIXME
-- The import of the hops items data from JSON results in duplicates per ingredients in the target database, but for the malt items this is not the case.
-The source of this problem is in the BootStrapData loader.
 - The native query for retrieving beers based on ingredients (hops and malt) in the BeerRepository interface uses a UNION.
 This query should be reviewed and refactored.
-- the names of the hops item are not displayed in the HTTP responses, but the names of the malts do!!
-This is weird.
-Needs to be fixed.